The #1 Indicator You Were Emotionally Neglected As A Kid, According To A Child Psychologist

+To better understand, let’s experiment.
 First, think of an event that happened yesterday.
 It can be anything, big or small, just something that happened.
 Second, think of something that didn’t happen yesterday.

 The second request was more challenging because our brains record events as memories.
 Things that fail to happen go unnoticed, unseen, and unremembered.
+What happens in childhood has a tremendous effect on who we become, research from NPR tells us.

-Emotional Neglect comes in an infinite variety of forms.
+But the opposite is also true.
+What doesn’t happen to us in childhood has an equal or greater effect.
+Emotional neglect comes in an infinite variety of forms.
 It can be incredibly subtle, such that 50 people could be watching it not happen and be completely unaware.

-Regardless of the form the neglect takes, the result is an adult who feels emotionally incomplete and often blames themselves for everything that goes wrong around them.
+Regardless of the form the neglect takes, the #1 indicator that you were emotionally neglected as a kid is an adult who feels emotionally incomplete and often blames themselves for everything that goes wrong around them.

-Neither says, “Joey, are you OK?” or “Did anything happen at school today?”
+Neither says, “Joey, are you okay?” or “Did anything happen at school today?”
 No one seems to notice anything is wrong.
 It probably appears like nothing from the outside.
 Indeed, it happens in every home, and it generally is nothing.

 So how could an incident like this damage a child, leaving scars that remain in his adulthood?
 The answer lies in the natural developmental needs of children.